tensorspace-team/tensorspace/docs/preprocess/TensorFlow/TensorFlow.md

 You may get a lot, even the model is not that large.
 From the model we just built, we have 400+ tensors:
 <img src="https://github.com/zchholmes/tsp_image/blob/master/TensorFlow/TensorFlow_tensor_names_all.png" alt="all tensor names" width="705" >
 **Note:**
-* Don't worry every tensor names, most of them are used for training.
+* Don't worry about every tensors, most of them are used as parameter or for training only.
 You only need to focus on the ones which are used for prediction.
-* If you trained a model by given "name" properties, you can find them all quickly in the list, which indicates it follows expectations.
+* If you trained a model by providing **"name"** properties, you can find them all quickly in the list, which indicates everything follows expectations.
 * If you try to use an existed model, it may require some knowledge of the model structure.
-* In most cases, if a tensor "name" is not specified while construction, it is related to the constructor of TensorFlow.
+* In most cases, if a tensor **"name"** is not specified while construction, it is related to the constructor of TensorFlow.

 After we figured out the tensors we want, we have to put them in a name list:
 ```Python